UPPMAX/HPC-python/docs/day3/pandas.rst

    columns by name, rows by index   You can mix ``.loc[]`` and ``.iloc[]`` for selection, **but NOT for assignment!**
    ===============================  ==================================================================================

-   The following table describes basic functions for finding, removing, and replacing missing or unwanted data, which will be necessary ahead of any machine learning applications.
-Pandas has its own functions for detecting missing data in order to detect both regular ``NaN``s and the datetime equivalent, ``NaT``.
+   The following table describes basic functions for finding, removing, and replacing missing or unwanted data, which is necessary ahead of any machine learning applications.
+Pandas has its own functions for detecting missing data in order to detect both regular ``NaN`` and the datetime equivalent, ``NaT``.
 Any of the following functions will work on individual columns or any other subset of the DataFrame as well as the whole. `Click here for more information on handling missing or invalid data in Pandas. <https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html>`__

    =========================================  ============================================================================
    Pandas Function                            Purpose